What SilverDrill is:

 General advice about using SilverDrill:

-applet embedded in some of the pages of this web site that allow you
+SilverDrill applet embedded in some of the pages of this web site that allow you

 to view shows others have created, and to create you own shows.